nextflow-io/nextflow/docs/operator.rst

 =========== ============================
 Field       Description
 =========== ============================
-id          The FASTA sequence identifier i.e. the string after the ``>``  in the FASTA header header      The first line in a FASTA sequence including the ``>`` character desc        The text in the FASTA header following the ID value text        The complete FASTA sequence including the header seqString   The sequence data as a single line string i.e. containing no newline characters sequence    The sequence data as a multi-line string (always ending with a newline character) width       Define the length of a single line when the ``sequence`` field is used, after that the sequence data continues on a new line.
+id          The FASTA sequence identifier i.e. the word following the ``>`` symbol up to the first `blank` or `newline` character header      The first line in a FASTA sequence without the ``>`` character desc        The text in the FASTA header following the ID value text        The complete FASTA sequence including the header seqString   The sequence data as a single line string i.e. containing no `newline` characters sequence    The sequence data as a multi-line string (always ending with a `newline` character) width       Define the length of a single line when the ``sequence`` field is used, after that the sequence data continues on a new line.
 =========== ============================